makeswift/makeswift/examples/bigcommerce/README.md

 BIGCOMMERCE_STOREFRONT_API_TOKEN="eyJ0eXAiOiJKV1QiLCJhbGciOiJFUzI1NiJ9.eyJjaWQiOjEsImNvcnMiOlsiaHR0cHM6Ly9tYWtlc3dpZnQtZXhhbXBsZS5teWJpZ2NvbW1lcmNlLmNvbSJdLCJlYXQiOjE2Njc5MzI1MTUsImlhdCI6MTY2NzMyNzcxNSwiaXNzIjoiQkMiLCJzaWQiOjEwMDI1OTU3MTAsInN1YiI6Ijlzem1mc2txeWRmdXc5MnkwajYyZjkxYXQ1bnAzdHciLCJzdWJfdHlwZSI6MiwidG9rZW5fdHlwZSI6MX0.X4A2EWh05-baaG5do_or3mEJgQbmg2pMNg4kLLadWp0ywmzqYI3piExNxSbVgOnvzG5U9gxOKCZsOVPeh0mzfA"
 ```

-If you are struggling to configure this these env vars feel free to reach out in our [Discord](https://discord.com/invite/7dDpz6y) and we will be happy to help!
+If you are struggling to configure these env vars feel free to reach out in our [Discord](https://discord.com/invite/7dDpz6y) and we will be happy to help!

 ---

 ## Putting it all together

-With a home page and product template pages created it's probably a good time to explain what's going on.

-This explanation is loaded with technical terms.
-Here is a point of reference if you are unfamiliar:
+It's probably a good time to explain what's going on.
+Here is a point of reference for the technical terms below:

 - "dynamic product route"
   - This is the Next.js page that creates product pages based on BigCommerce products and our Makeswift template layout